Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Example - Hello World
 ---------------------

 Okay, let's actually package a service!
 For this example, we're going to use an example service `Hello World <https://github.com/Start9Labs/hello-world>`_.
 This repository can also be used as a template to quickly get started with your service.
-This will give a good overview of service packaging, but obviously your app will be different.
-This will assume a Linux development environment with all the recommended dependencies listed above.
+The guide will provide good overview of service packaging, but obviously your app will be different, so don't hesitate to reach out to our community `dev chat <https://matrix.to/#/#community-dev:matrix.start9labs.com>`_ with questions.

+The commands below assume a Linux development environment with all the recommended dependencies listed above installed.
 To get started quickly, we'll use Start9's wrapper template.

 Clone the Template Repo and Edit the Manifest
 =============================================